sekkigit/Home-Lab/README.md

 # Home Lab installation bash

-This is a bash script for an ubuntu server that automatically installs all the software needed for my "Home lab" server.
+This is a bash script for an ubuntu server that automatically installs all the software needed for my "Home Lab" server.

 This script will:
    - Create an admin user for the server